 (The Dutch coat of arms, next to: CIBG.
 Ministry of Health, Welfare and Sport.
 On-screen text: Take your time over taking good care.)

-Follow the Advice application and see what you should do in your situation.
+Follow the Advice Wizard and see what you should do in your situation.
 There are 3 possible routes:

 - Recognition of professional qualifications;

 - Certificate of competence.